RAF Memorial, Victoria Embankment, London

 The Tablet of Saturday February 13th 1926,

-Despite becoming a Limited Company in March 1926, Ercole’s limited company started to suffer financial problems and, after Crittall Manufacturing bought Beaumont Works for four thousand two hundred and seven pounds fourteen shillings in 1927, E.J.Parlanti & Company Limited was dissolved.
+Despite becoming a Limited Company in March 1926, Ercole’s limited company started to suffer financial problems and, after Crittall Manufacturing bought Beaumont Works for what was believed to be four thousand two hundred and seven pounds fourteen shillings in 1927, E.J.Parlanti & Company Limited was dissolved.

 By 1929, Ercole was operating out of premises in Winders Road, Battersea (possibly Nelly Yard where Fiorini had been previously), and it was from here in 1930 that he cast the 2 lead versions of Gaudier-Brzeska’s ‘Wrestler’.
 As already mentioned in the section on Alessandro, during Gaudier-Brzeska’s lifetime, only 4 bronzes are known to have been produced, and 2 of these at least were certainly cast at Parlanti’s.
 If Ercole had been given the lead castings to do in 1930, it can also be reasonably assumed that he also cast posthumous bronzes for Gaudier-Brzeska’s estate.

-Now nearing retirement Ercole continued to cast on a smaller scale.
+Despite reaching retirement age, Ercole continued to cast on a smaller scale.
 All of Gordon Crosby’s original prototypes for the Jaguar mascot were cast by Ercole (with those that were not needed returned for melting down), and Ercole had also cast all of Gordon Crosby’s earlier bronzes.
-Nearing 68 years old, and living in Chiswick with his workshop in Acton Lane nearby, Ercole was still active.
-He contacted the Watts Gallery to ask if, following his visit the previous year, they wanted him to produce further reductions in bronze of ‘Physical Energy’.

 Bronze prototype Jaguar Mascot by F Gordon Crosby